-Master of Environmental Planning.
+Master of Environmental Planning Degree.
 Applicants must hold a baccalaureate degree.
-International applicants whose native language is not English must achieve a TOEFL score of 550 or above.
+International applicants whose native language is not English must achieve a TOEFL score of 550 or above on the paper-based test and 213 or above on the computer-based test.

 Master of Science in Design Degree.
 Applicants must hold a baccalaureate degree in graphic design, industrial design, interior design, or a related design discipline as determined by the School of Design Graduate Program Committee.
-International applicants whose native language is not English must achieve a TOEFL score of 550 or above on the paper-based test and 213 or above on the computerbased test.
+International applicants whose native language is not English must achieve a TOEFL score of 550 or above on the paper-based test and 213 or higher on the computerbased test.